alvarezloaiciga/webchat/README.md

     - default:
     ```javascript
     {
-            HEADER_TEXT: 'We're here to help if you have any questions!',
+            HEADER_TEXT: 'We\'re here to help if you have any questions!',
             SEND_BUTTON_LABEL: 'Send',
             MESSAGE_FIELD_PLACEHOLDER: 'Send us a message...',
             WELCOME_FORM_VALIDATION_ERROR_MESSAGE: 'Please complete all fields marked with an *',